Please scroll down to see the programs we offer to improve resiliency to work-related stress

 You will be able to realize your full potential and perform your absolute best — professionally and personally — in the face of stress.
 If these benefits aren’t enough, your health will improve, you will have more energy, you will sleep better and you can lose weight.

-- Understand the physiology of the stress response and how it affects cognitive function, focus, decision-making, communication, learning, leadership style and productivity, as well as the structure of the brain
+- Understand the physiology of the stress response and how it affects cognitive function, focus, decision-making, communication, learning, leadership style and productivity

 - Learn how dealing with change triggers the stress response and puts “caveman brain” in control, making us highly reactive and emotional